 It wasn’t until my second visit, with a successful retail innovation program under my belt back home in Australia, that I realized the fundamental flaw of how the industry looks at innovation.
 By my third visit I was downright frustrated that the industry hadn’t caught up and realized that we were operating on a flawed and misleading definition of innovation.
 So, in true Andrew rant style, here are the myths we need to bust if we are to reframe retail innovation:

-You can’t innovate until you’ve spent years and millions on IT infrastructure – so wrong.
+- You can’t innovate until you’ve spent years and millions on IT infrastructure – so wrong.
 On lots of fronts.
 Innovation should never start here.
-It doesn’t preclude that from being a project you work on, but it isn’t where to start if you want to innovate.
+It does not preclude that from being a project you work on, but it isn’t where to start if you want to innovate.

 The Bright & Shiny Innovator.

 I was once blinded by this definition.
 Thinking that, when I spoke to people about innovation, it was linked to the problem’s solution rather than the process.
 Innovation for Samsung, Apple, or Google is technology, in part, that they create after looking for problems they can solve or value they can add to customer’s lives.
 The device or software they create is the output of innovative processes.
 Their definition of innovation is to create new technologies that inspire and enhance customers lives.
 It’s exciting, and many retailers have fallen into the trap of believing that innovation for them is defined in the same way.
 It isn’t.
 As we see it, the innovation process for retail is to add value to the business, the customer and be aligned to the purpose that they’re in business.
 It can be a process change, a footprint strategy shift, implementation of technology, a change in culture or customer service.
 The possible answers should not be where we start, let alone implementing technology based on the fact they had the best free showbags on the expo floor.

 The Outsourcer Innovator.